Besim Ömer Akalın

-Besim Ömer Akalın (1 July 1862, in Istanbul – 19 March 1940 in Ankara, Turkey), was a Turkish social democratic politician and physician who established modern obstetrics and gynaecology in Turkey and was the director of the Turkish Red Crescent society.
+Besim Ömer Akalın (1 July 1862 – 19 March 1940) was a Turkish social democratic politician and physician who established modern obstetrics and gynaecology in Turkey and was the director of the Turkish Red Crescent society.
 He first emphasized in Turkey the fact that nursing was a separate discipline and should be taught in a specialized program.
 Between 1935 and 1940, he served as a member of the Turkish Grand National Assembly.
 His image was depicted on a former Turkish postcard stamp.

 Early life

-Besim Ömer was born in Istanbul on July 1, 1862, to Ömer Şevki Pasha, a deputy of Sinop Province in the first Ottoman Parliament, and his wife Afife.
-He had a sister Macide, and three brothers Azmi, Agah and Kemal Ömer.
+Besim Ömer was born in the Ottoman capital of Constantinople on July 1, 1862, to Ömer Şevki Pasha, a deputy of Sinop Province in the first Ottoman Parliament, and his wife Afife.
+He had a sister Mecide, and three brothers Azmi, Agah and Kemal Ömer.

 He finished the primary education in Pristina, then in the Ottoman Empire.
 He began the secondary education in Kosovo, completed in Kuleli Military Medicine High School (Kuleli Askerî Tıbbiye İdâdisi).
 He then studied at the Imperial Medicine College (Mekteb-i Tıbbiye-i Şâhâne) graduating with distinction in 1885.

 He served briefly as military physician at the Greek border, before he had to return to Istanbul after catching typhus.
 He took the post of an assistant lecturer in the birthing center of the Medicine College.
 Besim Ömer was then sent to Paris, France, where he worked as an assistant physician at the Hôpital de la Charité, and completed his medical specialization in 1891.
 He wrote two books about his experience in Paris.
 His book titled "Doğum Tarihi" (literally: "History of Birth") is considered as the first-ever modern work in Turkey about birth.

 After his return from Paris, he was promoted to the rank of a general.
-He tried several times to open up a birthing center, his application was however declined by Sultan Abdul Hamid (reigned 1876–1909).
+He tried several times to open up a birthing center, his application was however declined by Sultan Abdul Hamid II (reigned 1876–1909).
 In 1892, he established, secretly from the Sultan's Court, the country's first birthing clinic in a small building next to the Medical College.
 It served for 17 years at the site before it was transferred to a larger building.